-2.2.1 The following section is a description of the character of the plan area, what the area looks like now, together with the key opportunities and constraints identified so far.

-2.2.2 The three local authorities of Broxtowe, Gedling and Nottingham making up the plan area have a population of $528,700531,700^4$ (Greater Nottingham including the Hucknall part of Ashfield, Erewash and Rushcliffe, has a population of 784,100786,900).
-The plan area includes the City Centre, the built up parts of the three authorities and their surrounding rural areas.
+- 2.2.1 The following section is a description of the character of the plan area, what the area looks like now, together with the key opportunities and constraints identified so far. - 2.2.2 The three local authorities of Broxtowe, Gedling and Nottingham making up the plan area have a population of 528,700 (Greater Nottingham including the Hucknall part of Ashfield, Erewash and Rushcliffe has a population of 784,100).
+The plan area includes the City Centre, the built up parts of the three authorities and their surrounding rural areas. - 2.2.3 It is centrally located within England, and lies close to Derby and Leicester with important and complementary economic linkages between the cities.
+Part of this relationship has been strengthened by the creation of the Derby Derbyshire Nottingham Nottinghamshire (D2N2) Local Enterprise Partnership.
+Greater Nottingham as a whole is also a New Growth Point, which brings extra resources to help provide the infrastructure necessary to support new housing growth.